 - Option A: Each user loads their own (unlisted) video to their own YouTube account (as an unlisted - not public or private).
-From there, they can copy and paste the URL into the video window when setting up a New Observation. - This has an advantage, as the individual is responsible for the uploaded video. - Option B: An administrator or program leader may or may not choose to have control of the videos used to set up the New Observations.
-Therefore, they upload all (unlisted) videos to their YouTube channel and share the video URL with specific persons at their discretion. - Storing the Video Elsewhere - If the video is stored someplace other than YouTube or SMT's cloud storage, the user must check to ensure that SeeMeTeach ® can access the video for the user and other team members.
-Server protection and security software on school servers may make it difficult to store video locally.
+From there, they can copy and paste the URL into the video window when setting up a New Observation. - There is an advantage to this as the individual is responsible for the video that is uploaded. - Option B: An administrator or program leader may or may not choose to have control of the videos used to set up the New Observations.
+Therefore, they upload all (unlisted) videos into their YouTube channel and share the video URL to specific persons at their discretion.